mstuyts/QuickCRS/README.md

 # QuickCRS

-A QGIS plugin to enable your favourite CRS (OTF).
+A QGIS plugin to enable your favourite CRS and OTF reprojection with just one click.
+It's easy to set your default in the Plugin Settings Menu.

-**THIS IS NOT FINISHED YET, IT'S STILL IN DEVELOPMENT**
+**This is plugin isn't finished yet.
+It still has some bugs.
+Please [report them](https://github.com/mstuyts/QuickCRS/issues).**